A Hot Summer Night II: Background

 NWA Polynesian Pro Wrestling was founded by Peter Maivia in 1979.
 Upon his death in 1982, Lia Maivia took control of the company becoming one of the few female wrestling promoters in the United States.
 Shortly after her husband's funeral, Vince McMahon Sr. reportedly assured Lia Miavia that he had no intentions of taking over the Hawaii wrestling territory.
 Within a few years, however, his son Vince Jr. had begun plans to expand the World Wrestling Federation across the United States.
 Maivia, who was then a vice president of the National Wrestling Alliance, was keenly aware of this fact.
 She too decided to try expanding outside of her home territory.
 Maivia's promotion had the benefit of having their weekly television program Polynesian Pro Wrestling shown across the country on SCORE.
 Unlike the other NWA members, she faced some unique challenges in this endeavor - namely the added expense of flying her wrestlers 2,500 miles to the mainland.
 Nevertheless, she pushed ahead with ambitious plans to run shows in Calgary, Juneau, Seattle, and parts of the Midwestern U.S. in March and April 1986.
 Maivia spent a considerable sum of money recruiting talent such as Jerry Lawler, Kevin Sullivan, Tatsumi Fujinami, and Jimmy Snuka.
 PPW's initial tour of California was unsuccessful with poorly attended live events in Los Angeles and San Luis Obispo.
 One show in San Jose drew as little as 25 people.

-Meanwhile, the WWF made its Hawaii debut at the Blaisdell Center on July 10, 1986, drawing 5,000 crowd people.
+Meanwhile, the WWF made its Hawaii debut at the Blaisdell Center on July 10, 1986, drawing 5,000 people.
 With Vince McMahon Jr. now in her backyard, Miavia decided to counter with a sequel to A Hot Summer Night hoping to repeat the success of last year's event.
 It was also thought that another big supercard at Aloha Stadium would bring a desperately needed boost to the company as well as added revenue for future mainland tours.
 Working with booker Lars Anderson, A Hot Summer Night II boasted an even bigger lineup than the original show.
 Sixty wrestlers from eight different countries were to appear on the card with fourteen of the matches being for championships.
 In an interview with the Honolulu Star-Bulletin, Lia Maivia touted a six-man tag team barbed wire match pitting Bruiser Brody, Tommy Rich and Jeff Magruder against Kevin Sullivan, Mark Lewin and Prince Kamalamala as the featured main event.

 Many of these wrestlers, including Lia's kayfabe son Peter Maivia Jr., either cancelled or failed to appear on the night of the event.
 The promotion was forced to rebook the show at the last minute drastically altering the advertised card.
 Four matches were dropped from the event including the barbed wire match promoted in the Star-Bulletin only two days earlier.